fontforge/designwithfontforge.com/en-US/Introduction.md

 ---

 This book has been produced to help make the process of type design available to anyone.
-Type design is visually complex as well as highly technical — however it is easier to begin making type now than ever, partly because of the availability of free tools like [FontForge].
+Type design is visually complex as well as highly technical &mdash; however it is easier to begin making type now than ever, partly because of the availability of free tools like [FontForge].
 While being a handy tool with which to begin, FontForge is not just for beginners.
 It has an advanced toolset and is rapidly improving at the time this book is being written.